DragonKnightOfBreeze/Breeze-Framework/README.md

 ## breeze-linq

-TODO
+* Provide simulate language integrated search implementation.
+* Can be implemented by delegating to Kotlin Collection or Java Stream.
+* Do not store collection information, and can be defined independent.

+Usage:
+* `listOf("foo", "Bar", "FooBar") linq (from<String> select { it.toLowerCase() } where { it.length <= 5 })`

 ## breeze-logger

-* [ ] Provide lightweight, individual, and powerful logger for Kotlin.
+* Provide lightweight, individual, and powerful logger for Kotlin.

 ## breeze-reflect